 Title – Short and to the Point

 The first field you need to fill in is the title.
-It must be short and to the point (no more than five words is best).
+It must be short and to the point (at least five words is best).
 As explained, any search algorithm can be “tweaked” but most are based on one or more fields of information and if each field is full of many words, it dilutes the importance of every word because of the total amount of data that has to be indexed.

-Your title doesn’t even have to make sense grammatically.
-The title only serves the purpose of helping your image get placed higher in search results.
+Your title doesn’t even have to make sense grammatically but should feature the most important words, which should be repeated in the description and in the keywords.
+The title helps your image get placed higher in search results so "bouquet of red roses" is much better than "flowers".
 Frankly, most buyers don’t even read the title of an image.
 They search, look at the results and make their choice and their choice is never about the title of an image.
 “Fun Business Office Team Work” is better than “Team of smiling young businessmen and women having fun in their office”.

 The description should be short too.
 Don’t include the history of the city or building where the image was taken, that information is probably already known to the buyer.
 That’s why they are looking for that image.
 If they need more information they can find it themselves.
 You do not need to describe every detail of an action shot.
 If uploading an image of a wild animal you do not need to add details like “grizzly bear is looking for fish along the banks of a river that is in a national park in a bay on the southwest side of the state of Alaska”.
 Grizzly bear on riverbank in Alaska is enough.
 The description can be longer in editorial images to include dates and exact locations but royalty-free, commercial images fare better with short to the point descriptions.